drocheam/optrace/docs/source/installation.rst

   :language: python
   :class: highlight

+.. role:: bash(code)
+  :language: bash
+  :class: highlight

 This library requires Python 3.10, 3.11 or 3.12.

 **Instructions**

 #. make sure you have Python 3.10, 3.11 or 3.12 installed on your system
 #. download/clone the whole project repository.
-This is the folder that includes the ``optrace``-folder as well as the ``setup.py`` file.
+This is the folder that includes the optrace-folder as well as the `setup.py <https://github.com/drocheam/optrace/blob/main/setup.py>`_ file.
-#. open a terminal in the downloaded folder and run :python:`pip install .` :math:`\leftarrow` Note that the dot is part of the command.
+#. open a terminal in the downloaded folder and run :bash:`pip install .` :math:`\leftarrow` Note that the dot is part of the command.

-This automatically runs the file ``setup.py``, which provides all the required information for the installation.
+This automatically runs the file `setup.py <https://github.com/drocheam/optrace/blob/main/setup.py>`_, which provides all the required information for the installation.
-After this, `optrace` should be installed on your system.
+After this, optrace should be installed on your system.

 **External dependencies**